compsoc-edinburgh/website/_posts/2017-10-16-running-for-election.md

 -----

-Some emailed applying for the other year rep roles, but did not provide a manifesto.
+Some applied for the other year rep roles, but did not provide a manifesto.

 Best of luck to everyone!